Getting Started

 You should now see this:

 This issue occurs because we detached the navbar from the standard flow (via its Position property in Settings), and this makes other elements below unable to respond to its dimensions.
-So, for a quick fix, change the navbar background with the same color as the section.
+So, change the navbar background with the same colour as the section.

 Now let us switch over to the Mobile view